how i became the hip hop collector. my story

 The real collecting started in the nineties when I had a job working in a fast food restaurant.
 All the money I earned went directly to new music.
 The fact that my favorite music store was on the other side of the street from the restaurant didn’t really help me to save some money.
 From then on the hobby went fully out of control ending up in what it is now, a room filled with over 10000 cassettes, CD’s & records and counting as the collecting never stops.

-I can’t tell this story without mentioning my Stijn Coppens, who is now one of the best hip hop photographers around.
+I can’t tell this story without mentioning my good friend Stijn Coppens, who is now one of the best hip hop photographers around.
 When entering his apartment back then, it was like entering a museum.
 He was collecting already some time and he gave me the extra push to also start doing it.
 In no time I caught up with him and when years later he stopped collecting I bought all his albums that I didn’t own yet.

 It must have been one of the biggest transactions I did.